 5. How Long It's Been in the Freezer

-When transferring raw meat from the freezer to the refrigerator, mark each package with the date it should be consumed.
+When transferring raw meat from the freezer to the refrigerator, mark each package with the date to be consumed.

 The steak in the refrigerator has to be consumed within two to three days after it has been thawed.

-You might want to toss it out if you can't recall how long it's been since you placed it in the refrigerator to defrost.
+If you forgot how long you placed it in the refrigerator to defrost, toss it out.

 Dangers of Leaving Steak Out

-Here are two potential dangers of leaving steak out at room temperature for too long.
+Here are two potential dangers of leaving steak at room temperature for too long.

 1. Bacteria Growth